f3d-app/f3d/doc/user/INTERACTIONS.md

 * <kbd>&uarr;</kbd>: reload the current file.
 * <kbd>&darr;</kbd>: add current file parent directory to the list of files, reload the current file and reset the camera.
 * <kbd>F12</kbd>: take a screenshot, ie. render the current view to an image file.
+* <kbd>F11</kbd>: take a "minimal" screenshot, ie. render the current view with no grid and no overlays to an image file with a transparent background.

 When loading another file or reloading, options that have been changed interactively are kept but can be overridden if a dedicated regular expression block in the configuration file is present, see the [configuration file](CONFIGURATION_FILE.md)